thingsboard/thingsboard.github.io/_includes/templates/install/mqtt-firmware.md

 ```
 {: .copy-code}

-Download MQTT client example [**mqtt_firmware_client.py**](/docs/{{docsPrefix}}user-guide/resources/firmware/mqtt_firmware_client.py)
+Download MQTT client example: [**mqtt_firmware_client.py**](/docs/{{docsPrefix}}user-guide/resources/firmware/mqtt_firmware_client.py)

 After getting the following messages,
-- `Please write your ThingsBoard host or leave it blank to use default (localhost):` - use your localhost, or the platform address starting with `https:/`;
+- `Please write your ThingsBoard host or leave it blank to use default (localhost):` - use your localhost, or the platform address;
 - `Please write your ThingsBoard port or leave it blank to use default (1883):` - you can just continue by pressing "enter", or
 input your port number;
 - `Please write accessToken for device:` - copy device accessToken from ThingsBoard and paste it into the terminal;
 - `Please write firmware chunk size in bytes or leave it blank to get all firmware by request:` - if you leave it blank, the file will be downloaded at once
 in the full size.
 If you want to download in parts, enter the size of the chunk.

-{% include images-gallery.html imageCollection="fw-updated" %}
+{% include images-gallery.html imageCollection="fw-mqtt-updated" %}

 Firmware of the device is updated.
-To see status, you should go to the firmware dashboard as it shows in the following paragraph.
+To see its status, you should go to the firmware dashboard as it shows in the following paragraph.